Multirate partially explicit scheme for multiscale flow problems: Numerical examples

 \section{Numerical examples}

 In this section, we will present some numerical tests and demonstrate the performance of the proposed algorithm.
 Consider the parabolic equation on a unit square domain $\Omega = [0,1]\times [0,1]$.
 Let the coarse mesh size be $H=0.1$ and the fine mesh size be $h=0.01$.
 We apply zero Dirichlet boundary conditions and zero initial conditions in the following examples.
 The reference solutions are computed using an even finer time discretization with Crank-Nicolson scheme, and the spatial discretizations were as discussed in Section \ref{sec:spaces}.
+We expect that our method has the spatial convergence rate $O(H)$ in the energy norm since the space $V_H = V_{H,1} + V_{H,2}$ is originated from NLMC \cite{cem-gmsfem, NLMC, zhao2020analysis}, and the temporal convergence rate is $O(\Delta T)$.
+Please refer to appendix \ref{appendix:thm} for a sketch of proof for spatial error.